-It’s pumpkin season, and these fluffy streusel topped pumpkin muffins with cream cheese drizzle are delectable!
+It’s pumpkin season, and these fluffy Pumpkin Muffins with a Streusel Topping and Cream Cheese Icing are delectable!

 The only family member that made anything pumpkin was my grandmother.
 One of my parents didn’t care for pumpkin, for whatever reason, so the only pie we ate during holidays was sweet potato.
 Don’t get me wrong, sweet potato pie, seasoned with nothing but vanilla flavoring, it’s delicious, and still a personal favorite.